Source code for muse.mca

 from muse.readers import read_initial_market

-from muse.sectors import SECTORS_REGISTERED, AbstractSector
+from muse.sectors import SECTORS_REGISTERED, AbstractSector, Sector

-[docs] class MCA(object): """Market Clearing Algorithm.
+[docs] class MCA: """Market Clearing Algorithm.
 The market clearing algorithm is the main object implementing the MUSE model.
 It is responsible for orchestrating how the sectors are run, how they interface with one another, with the general market and the carbon market. """

-[docs] @classmethod def factory(cls, settings: Union[Text, Path, Mapping, Any]) -> MCA: """Loads MCA from input settings and input files.
+[docs] @classmethod def factory(cls, settings: str | Path | Mapping | Any) -> Self: """Loads MCA from input settings and input files.
 Arguments: settings: namedtuple with the global MUSE input settings.
-Returns: The loaded MCA """ from logging import getLogger from muse.outputs.mca import factory as ofactory from muse.readers import read_settings from muse.readers.toml import convert if isinstance(settings, (Text, Path)): settings = read_settings(settings) # type: ignore elif isinstance(settings, Mapping): settings = convert(settings) settings = cast(Any, settings) # We create the initial market market = ( read_initial_market( settings.global_input_files.projections, base_year_export=getattr( settings.global_input_files, "base_year_export", None ), base_year_import=getattr( settings.global_input_files, "base_year_import", None ), timeslices=settings.timeslices, ).sel(region=settings.regions) ).interp(year=settings.time_framework, method=settings.interpolation_mode) market["supply"] = zeros_like(market.exports) market["consumption"] = zeros_like(market.exports) # We create the sectors sectors = [] for sector in settings.sectors.list: kind = getattr(settings.sectors, sector).type sectors.append(SECTORS_REGISTERED[kind](sector, settings)) getLogger(__name__).info(f"Created sector {sector}") outputs = ofactory(*getattr(settings, "outputs", [])) outputs_cache = OutputCache( *getattr(settings, "outputs_cache", []), sectors=sectors ) extras = { "foresight", "regions", "interest_rate", "log_level", "interpolation_mode", "timeslices", "root", "plugins", "outputs", "outputs_cache", } global_kw = { k: v for k, v in settings._asdict().items() if not hasattr(v, "_asdict") and k not in extras } if "equilibrium" in global_kw: global_kw["equilibrium"] = global_kw.pop("equilibrium") carbon_kw = { k: v._asdict() if hasattr(v, "_asdict") else v for k, v in settings.carbon_budget_control._asdict().items() } for key in {"budget", "commodities", "method"}: carbon_kw[f"carbon_{key}"] = carbon_kw[key] carbon_kw.pop(key) return cls( sectors=sectors, market=market, outputs=outputs, # type: ignore outputs_cache=outputs_cache, # type: ignore **global_kw, **carbon_kw, )
+Returns: The loaded MCA """ from logging import getLogger from muse.outputs.mca import factory as ofactory from muse.readers import read_settings from muse.readers.toml import convert # Read settings if isinstance(settings, (str, Path)): settings = read_settings(settings) elif isinstance(settings, Mapping): settings = convert(settings) # Create the initial market market = ( read_initial_market( projections_path=settings.global_input_files.projections, base_year_export_path=getattr( settings.global_input_files, "base_year_export", None ), base_year_import_path=getattr( settings.global_input_files, "base_year_import", None ), currency=getattr(settings, "currency", None), ) .sel(region=settings.regions) .interp(year=settings.time_framework, method=settings.interpolation_mode) ) market["supply"] = drop_timeslice(zeros_like(market.exports)) market["consumption"] = drop_timeslice(zeros_like(market.exports)) # Create the sectors sectors = [] for sector in settings.sectors.list: kind = getattr(settings.sectors, sector).type sectors.append(SECTORS_REGISTERED[kind](sector, settings)) getLogger(__name__).info(f"Created sector {sector}") # Check that sector commodities are disjoint commodities = [c for s in sectors for c in s.commodities] duplicates = [c for c in set(commodities) if commodities.count(c) > 1] if duplicates: getLogger(__name__).critical( f"Commodities {duplicates} are outputted by multiple sectors." ) # Create the outputs outputs = ofactory(*getattr(settings, "outputs", [])) outputs_cache = OutputCache( *getattr(settings, "outputs_cache", []), sectors=sectors ) # Global settings for MCA extras = { "regions", "log_level", "interpolation_mode", "timeslices", "root", "plugins", "outputs", "outputs_cache", "currency", } global_kw = { k: v for k, v in settings._asdict().items() if not hasattr(v, "_asdict") and k not in extras } # Carbon budget settings carbon_kw = { k: v._asdict() if hasattr(v, "_asdict") else v for k, v in settings.carbon_budget_control._asdict().items() } for key in {"budget", "commodities", "method"}: if key in carbon_kw: carbon_kw[f"carbon_{key}"] = carbon_kw.pop(key) # Create the MCA return cls( sectors=sectors, market=market, outputs=outputs, outputs_cache=outputs_cache, **global_kw, **carbon_kw, )

-def __init__( self, sectors: List[AbstractSector], market: Dataset, outputs: Optional[Callable[[List[AbstractSector], Dataset], Any]] = None, outputs_cache: Optional[OutputCache] = None, time_framework: Sequence[int] = list(range(2010, 2100, 10)), equilibrium: bool = True, equilibrium_variable: Text = "demand", maximum_iterations: int = 3, tolerance: float = 0.1, tolerance_unmet_demand: float = -0.1, excluded_commodities: Optional[Sequence[Text]] = None, carbon_budget: Optional[Sequence] = None, carbon_price: Optional[Sequence] = None, carbon_commodities: Optional[Sequence[Text]] = None, debug: bool = False, control_undershoot: bool = True, control_overshoot: bool = True, carbon_method: Text = "fitting", method_options: Optional[Mapping] = None, ): """Market clearing algorithm class which rules the whole MUSE.""" from logging import getLogger from numpy import array from xarray import DataArray from muse.carbon_budget import CARBON_BUDGET_METHODS from muse.outputs.mca import factory as ofactory getLogger(__name__).info("MCA Initialisation") self.sectors: List[AbstractSector] = list(sectors) self.market = market # Simulation flow parameters self.time_framework = array(time_framework) self.equilibrium = equilibrium self.equilibrium_variable = equilibrium_variable self.maximum_iterations = maximum_iterations self.tolerance = tolerance self.tolerance_unmet_demand = tolerance_unmet_demand if excluded_commodities: self.excluded_commodities = excluded_commodities else: self.excluded_commodities = [] # Carbon budget parameters if isinstance(carbon_budget, DataArray) and "year" in carbon_budget.dims: self.carbon_budget: DataArray = ( carbon_budget.interp(year=time_framework).ffill("year").bfill("year") ) elif isinstance(carbon_budget, DataArray): self.carbon_budget = carbon_budget elif carbon_budget is not None and len(carbon_budget) > 0: assert len(carbon_budget) == len(time_framework) self.carbon_budget = DataArray( carbon_budget, dims="year", coords={"year": time_framework} ) else: self.carbon_budget = DataArray([], dims="year") self.carbon_price = ( carbon_price if carbon_price is not None else zeros_like(self.carbon_budget) ) self.carbon_commodities = ( carbon_commodities if carbon_commodities is not None else [] ) self.debug = debug self.control_undershoot = control_undershoot self.control_overshoot = control_overshoot self.carbon_method = CARBON_BUDGET_METHODS[carbon_method] self.method_options = method_options self.outputs = ofactory() if outputs is None else outputs self.outputs_cache = OutputCache() if outputs_cache is None else outputs_cache
+def __init__( self, sectors: list[AbstractSector], market: Dataset, outputs: Callable[[list[AbstractSector], Dataset], Any] | None = None, outputs_cache: OutputCache | None = None, time_framework: Sequence[int] = list(range(2010, 2100, 10)), equilibrium: bool = True, equilibrium_variable: str = "demand", maximum_iterations: int = 100, tolerance: float = 0.1, tolerance_unmet_demand: float = -0.1, excluded_commodities: Sequence[str] | None = None, carbon_budget: Sequence | None = None, carbon_commodities: Sequence[str] | None = None, debug: bool = False, control_undershoot: bool = False, control_overshoot: bool = False, carbon_method: str = "bisection", method_options: Mapping | None = None, ): """Market clearing algorithm class which rules the whole MUSE.""" from logging import getLogger from numpy import array from xarray import DataArray from muse.carbon_budget import CARBON_BUDGET_METHODS from muse.outputs.mca import factory as ofactory getLogger(__name__).info("MCA Initialisation") self.sectors: list[AbstractSector] = list(sectors) self.market = market # Simulation flow parameters self.time_framework = array(time_framework) self.equilibrium = equilibrium self.equilibrium_variable = equilibrium_variable self.maximum_iterations = maximum_iterations self.tolerance = tolerance self.tolerance_unmet_demand = tolerance_unmet_demand if excluded_commodities: self.excluded_commodities = excluded_commodities else: self.excluded_commodities = [] # Carbon budget parameters if isinstance(carbon_budget, DataArray) and "year" in carbon_budget.dims: self.carbon_budget: DataArray = carbon_budget.sel(year=time_framework) elif isinstance(carbon_budget, DataArray): self.carbon_budget = carbon_budget elif carbon_budget is not None and len(carbon_budget) > 0: assert len(carbon_budget) == len(time_framework) self.carbon_budget = DataArray( carbon_budget, dims="year", coords={"year": time_framework} ) else: self.carbon_budget = DataArray([], dims="year") self.carbon_commodities = carbon_commodities or [] self.debug = debug self.control_undershoot = control_undershoot self.control_overshoot = control_overshoot self.carbon_method = CARBON_BUDGET_METHODS[carbon_method] self.method_options = method_options or {} self.outputs = outputs or ofactory() self.outputs_cache = outputs_cache or OutputCache()

-[docs] def find_equilibrium( self, market: Dataset, sectors: Optional[List[AbstractSector]] = None, maxiter: Optional[int] = None, ) -> FindEquilibriumResults: """Specialised version of the find_equilibrium function.
-Arguments: market: Commodities market, with the prices, supply, consumption and demand. sectors: A list of the sectors participating in the simulation. maxiter: Maximum number of iterations.
-Returns: A tuple with the updated market (prices, supply, consumption and demand) and sector. """ maxiter = self.maximum_iterations if not maxiter else maxiter return find_equilibrium( market=market, sectors=self.sectors if sectors is None else sectors, maxiter=maxiter, tol=self.tolerance, equilibrium_variable=self.equilibrium_variable, tol_unmet_demand=self.tolerance_unmet_demand, excluded_commodities=self.excluded_commodities, equilibrium=self.equilibrium, )
+[docs] def find_equilibrium( self, market: Dataset, ) -> "FindEquilibriumResults": """Specialised version of the find_equilibrium function.
+Arguments: market: Commodities market, with the prices, supply, consumption and demand.
+Returns: A tuple with the updated market (prices, supply, consumption and demand) and sector. """ return find_equilibrium( market=market, sectors=self.sectors, maxiter=self.maximum_iterations, tol=self.tolerance, equilibrium_variable=self.equilibrium_variable, tol_unmet_demand=self.tolerance_unmet_demand, excluded_commodities=self.excluded_commodities, equilibrium=self.equilibrium, )

 [docs] def update_carbon_budget(self, market: Dataset, year_idx: int) -> float: """Specialised version of the update_carbon_budget function.
 Arguments: market: Commodities market, with the prices, supply, consumption and demand. year_idx: Index of the year of interest.
 Returns: An updated market with prices, supply, consumption and demand. """ from muse.carbon_budget import update_carbon_budget emission = ( market.supply.sel(year=market.year[-1], commodity=self.carbon_commodities) .sum() .values ) return update_carbon_budget( cast(Sequence[float], self.carbon_budget), emission, year_idx, self.control_overshoot, self.control_undershoot, )

 [docs] def run(self) -> None: """Initiates the calculation, starting with the loop over years.
 This method starts the main MUSE loop, going over the years of the simulation.
 Internally, it runs the carbon budget loop, which updates the carbon prices, if needed, and the equilibrium loop, which tries to reach an equilibrium between prices, demand and supply.
-Returns: None """ from logging import getLogger from numpy import where from xarray import DataArray from muse.utilities import future_propagation _, self.sectors, hist_years = self.calibrate_legacy_sectors() if len(hist_years) > 0: hist = where(self.time_framework <= hist_years[-1])[0] start = hist[-1] else: start = -1 nyear = len(self.time_framework) - 1 check_carbon_budget = len(self.carbon_budget) and len(self.carbon_commodities) shoots = self.control_undershoot or self.control_overshoot variables = ["supply", "consumption", "prices"] for year_idx in range(start + 1, nyear): years = self.time_framework[year_idx : year_idx + 2] getLogger(__name__).info(f"Running simulation year {years[0]}...") new_market = self.market[variables].sel(year=years) assert isinstance(new_market, Dataset) new_market.supply[:] = 0 new_market.consumption[:] = 0 # If we need to account for the carbon budget, we do it now. if check_carbon_budget: new_price = self.update_carbon_price(new_market) if new_price is not None: future_price = DataArray(new_price, coords=dict(year=years[1])) new_market.prices.loc[dict(commodity=self.carbon_commodities)] = ( future_propagation( new_market.prices.sel(commodity=self.carbon_commodities), future_price, ) ) self.carbon_price = future_propagation( self.carbon_price, future_price ) _, new_market, self.sectors = self.find_equilibrium(new_market) # If we need to account for the carbon budget, we might need to change # the budget for the future, too. if check_carbon_budget and shoots and year_idx < nyear - 2: self.carbon_budget[year_idx + 2] = self.update_carbon_budget( new_market, year_idx ) dims = {i: new_market[i] for i in new_market.dims} self.market.supply.loc[dims] = new_market.supply self.market.consumption.loc[dims] = new_market.consumption dims = {i: new_market[i] for i in new_market.prices.dims if i != "year"} self.market.prices.loc[dims] = future_propagation( self.market.prices.sel(dims), new_market.prices.sel(year=years[1]) ) self.outputs(self.market, self.sectors, year=self.time_framework[year_idx]) # type: ignore self.outputs_cache.consolidate_cache(year=self.time_framework[year_idx]) getLogger(__name__).info( f"Finish simulation year {years[0]} ({year_idx+1}/{nyear})!" )
+Returns: None """ from logging import getLogger from xarray import DataArray nyear = len(self.time_framework) - 1 check_carbon_budget = len(self.carbon_budget) and len(self.carbon_commodities) shoots = self.control_undershoot or self.control_overshoot variables = ["supply", "consumption", "prices"] for year_idx in range(nyear): current_year, investment_year = self.time_framework[year_idx : year_idx + 2] getLogger(__name__).info( f"Running simulation years {current_year} to {investment_year}" ) new_market = self.market[variables].sel( year=[current_year, investment_year] ) assert isinstance(new_market, Dataset) new_market.supply[:] = 0 new_market.consumption[:] = 0 # If we need to account for the carbon budget, we do it now. if check_carbon_budget: getLogger(__name__).info( f"Updating carbon price for year {investment_year}" ) new_price: float = self.update_carbon_price(new_market) future_price = DataArray(new_price, coords=dict(year=investment_year)) new_market.prices.loc[dict(commodity=self.carbon_commodities)] = ( future_propagation( new_market.prices.sel(commodity=self.carbon_commodities), broadcast_timeslice( broadcast_regions(future_price, new_market.region) ), ) ) # Solve the market _, new_market, self.sectors = self.find_equilibrium(new_market) # Save sector outputs for the investment year # In the first iteration we also save outputs for the first year for sector in self.sectors: if type(sector) is Sector: if year_idx == 0: sector.save_outputs(current_year) sector.save_outputs(investment_year) # If we need to account for the carbon budget, we might need to change # the budget for the future, too. if check_carbon_budget and shoots and year_idx < nyear - 2: self.carbon_budget[year_idx + 2] = self.update_carbon_budget( new_market, year_idx ) # Update the market dims = {i: new_market[i] for i in new_market.dims} self.market.supply.loc[dims] = new_market.supply self.market.consumption.loc[dims] = new_market.consumption # Update prices for the investment year # In the first iteration we also update prices for the first year dims = {i: new_market[i] for i in new_market.prices.dims if i != "year"} if year_idx == 0: self.market.prices.loc[{**dims, "year": current_year}] = ( new_market.prices.sel(year=current_year) ) self.market.prices.loc[dims] = future_propagation( self.market.prices.sel(dims), new_market.prices.sel(year=investment_year), ) # Global outputs for the investment year # In the first iteration we also save outputs for the first year if year_idx == 0: self.outputs(self.market, self.sectors, year=current_year) self.outputs(self.market, self.sectors, year=investment_year) self.outputs_cache.consolidate_cache(year=investment_year) getLogger(__name__).info( f"Finished simulation period {current_year} to {investment_year} " f"({year_idx + 1}/{nyear})!" )

-[docs] class FindEquilibriumResults(NamedTuple): """Result of find equilibrium.""" converged: bool market: Dataset sectors: List[AbstractSector]
+[docs] class FindEquilibriumResults(NamedTuple): """Result of find equilibrium.""" converged: bool market: Dataset sectors: list[AbstractSector]

-[docs] def find_equilibrium( market: Dataset, sectors: List[AbstractSector], maxiter: int = 3, tol: float = 0.1, equilibrium_variable: Text = "demand", tol_unmet_demand: float = -0.1, excluded_commodities: Optional[Sequence] = None, equilibrium: bool = True, ) -> FindEquilibriumResults: """Runs the equilibrium loop.
+[docs] def find_equilibrium( market: Dataset, sectors: list[AbstractSector], maxiter: int = 3, tol: float = 0.1, equilibrium_variable: str = "demand", tol_unmet_demand: float = -0.1, excluded_commodities: Sequence | None = None, equilibrium: bool = True, ) -> FindEquilibriumResults: """Runs the equilibrium loop.
 If convergence is reached, then the function returns the new market.
 If the maximum number of iterations are reached, then a warning issued in the log and the function returns with the current status.
 Arguments: market: Commodities market, with the prices, supply, consumption and demand. sectors: A list of the sectors participating in the simulation. maxiter: Maximum number of iterations. tol: Tolerance for reaching equilibrium. equilibrium_variable: Variable to use to calculate the equilibrium condition. tol_unmet_demand: Tolerance for the unmet demand. excluded_commodities: Commodities to be excluded in check_demand_fulfillment equilibrium: if equilibrium should be reached.
 Useful to testing.
-Returns: A tuple with the updated market (prices, supply, consumption and demand), sectors, and convergence status. """ from logging import getLogger from numpy import ones from muse.utilities import future_propagation market = market.copy(deep=True) if excluded_commodities: included = ~market.commodity.isin(excluded_commodities) else: included = ones(len(market.commodity), dtype=bool) market["updated_prices"] = market.prices.copy() prior_market = market.copy(deep=True) converged = False equilibrium_sectors = sectors for i in range(maxiter): market["prices"] = market.updated_prices prior_market, market = market, prior_market market.consumption[:] = 0.0 market.supply[:] = 0.0 market, equilibrium_sectors = single_year_iteration(market, sectors) check_demand_fulfillment(market.sel(commodity=included), tol_unmet_demand) equilibrium_reached = check_equilibrium( market.sel(commodity=included), prior_market.sel(commodity=included), tol, equilibrium_variable, market.year[1], ) if equilibrium_reached: converged = True new_price = prior_market["prices"].sel(year=market.year[1]).copy() new_price.loc[dict(commodity=included)] = market.updated_prices.sel( commodity=included, year=market.year[1] ) market["prices"] = future_propagation( # type: ignore market["prices"], new_price ) break if equilibrium and not converged: new_price = prior_market["prices"].sel(year=market.year[1]).copy() new_price.loc[dict(commodity=included)] = ( # type: ignore 0.8 * new_price.loc[dict(commodity=included)] # type: ignore ) new_price.loc[dict(commodity=included)] += ( 0.2 * market.updated_prices.loc[ dict(year=market.year[1], commodity=included) ] ) market["prices"] = future_propagation( # type: ignore market["prices"], new_price ) if not equilibrium: equilibrium_reached = True converged = True break if maxiter == 1: equilibrium_reached = True converged = True break else: # We didn't reached convergence and the loop is over: the simulation failed! msg = ( f"CONVERGENCE ERROR: Maximum number of iterations ({maxiter}) reached " f"in year {int(market.year[0])}" ) new_price = prior_market["prices"].sel(year=market.year[1]).copy() new_price.loc[dict(commodity=included)] = ( 0.8 * new_price.loc[dict(commodity=included)] # type: ignore ) new_price.loc[dict(commodity=included)] += ( 0.2 * market.updated_prices.loc[dict(year=market.year[1], commodity=included)] ) market["prices"] = future_propagation( # type: ignore market["prices"], new_price ) getLogger(__name__).critical(msg) return FindEquilibriumResults( converged, market.drop_vars("updated_prices"), equilibrium_sectors )
+Returns: A tuple with the updated market (prices, supply, consumption and demand), sectors, and convergence status. """ from logging import getLogger from numpy import ones market = market.copy(deep=True) current_year, investment_year = market.year if excluded_commodities: included = ~market.commodity.isin(excluded_commodities) else: included = ones(len(market.commodity), dtype=bool) converged = False iteration = 0 while iteration < maxiter and not converged: prior_market = market.copy(deep=True) market.consumption[:] = 0.0 market.supply[:] = 0.0 market, equilibrium_sectors, updated_prices = single_year_iteration( market, sectors ) if maxiter == 1 or not equilibrium: converged = True break # Update prices market["prices"].loc[:] = updated_prices # Check convergence converged = check_equilibrium( market.sel(commodity=included), prior_market.sel(commodity=included), tol, equilibrium_variable, investment_year, ) iteration += 1 if not converged: msg = ( f"CONVERGENCE ERROR: Maximum number of iterations ({maxiter}) reached " f"in year {int(current_year)}" ) getLogger(__name__).critical(msg) # Check that demand is fulfilled (raises a warning if not) check_demand_fulfillment(market.sel(commodity=included), tol_unmet_demand) return FindEquilibriumResults(converged, market, equilibrium_sectors)

 [docs] def check_demand_fulfillment(market: Dataset, tol: float) -> bool: """Checks if the supply will fulfill all the demand in the future.
 If it does not, it logs a warning.
 Arguments: market: Commodities market, with the prices, supply, consumption and demand. tol: Tolerance for the unmet demand.
-Returns: True if the supply fulfils the demand; False otherwise """ from logging import getLogger future = market.year[-1] delta = (market.supply - market.consumption).sel(year=future) unmet = (delta < tol).any([u for u in delta.dims if u != "commodity"]) if unmet.any(): commodities = ", ".join(unmet.commodity.sel(commodity=unmet.values).values) getLogger(__name__).warning(f"Check growth constraints for {commodities}.") return False return True
+Returns: True if the supply fulfils the demand; False otherwise """ from logging import getLogger future = market.year[-1].item() delta = (market.supply.sum("timeslice") - market.consumption.sum("timeslice")).sel( year=future ) unmet = (delta < tol).any([u for u in delta.dims if u != "commodity"]) if unmet.any(): commodities = ", ".join(unmet.commodity.sel(commodity=unmet.values).values) msg = ( f"Consumption exceeds supply in the year {future} for the following " f"commodities: {commodities} " ) getLogger(__name__).warning(msg) return False return True

-[docs] def check_equilibrium( market: Dataset, int_market: Dataset, tolerance: float, equilibrium_variable: Text, year: Optional[int] = None, ) -> bool: """Checks if equilibrium has been reached.
+[docs] def check_equilibrium( market: Dataset, int_market: Dataset, tolerance: float, equilibrium_variable: str, year: int | None = None, ) -> bool: """Checks if equilibrium has been reached.
 This function checks if the difference in either the demand or the prices between iterations if smaller than certain tolerance.
 If is, then it is assumed that the process has converged.
 Arguments: market: The market values in this iteration. int_market: The market values in the previous iteration. tolerance: Tolerance for reaching equilibrium. equilibrium_variable: Variable to use to calculate the equilibrium condition. year: year for which to check changes.
 Default to minimum year in market.
 Returns: True if converged, False otherwise. """ from numpy import abs if year is None: year = market.year.min() if equilibrium_variable == "demand": delta = ( market.consumption.sel(year=year) - market.supply.sel(year=year) - int_market.consumption.sel(year=year) + int_market.supply.sel(year=year) ) else: delta = market.prices.sel(year=year) - int_market.prices.sel(year=year) return bool((abs(delta) < tolerance).all())